desinghpaal/Sales-Record-Data-Analysis/README.md

-# Sales-Record-Data-Analysis
+# Sales Record Data Analysis
-Exploratory Data Analysis of the overall Sales Record of everyday commodities all over the world.
+Exploratory Data Analysis of the overall Sales Record of everyday commodities all over the world using Python, compiled on Jupyter Notebook